dinodox/PactoTouchscreen/README.md

 Turbo is grounded directly to a spare ground on the Pacto board.
 Any Ground on the Rpi to Any Ground on the Pacto.
-Keyboard Mode - Disconnects and icons can not be pressed until re-enabled.

 ## ⚙️ Features
 - Touchscreen-based control interface
 - Designed for Pactotech integration
 - Compatible with multiple Raspberry Pi models
 - Works with XInput-based arcade controls
+- Keyboard Mode - Disconnects and icons can not be pressed until re-enabled.

 ## 🚀 Setup
 Recommended Pi OS using the official imager: Raspberry Pi OS (Other) -> Raspberry Pi OS Lite (32-Bit)